VerKnowSys/Shable/README.md

 * Pure Sh implementation using standard base system utils found on any modern POSIX OS.
 * Support for [Pass](https://www.passwordstore.org/) vault utility (requires GPG2).
 * Support for Pass vault values caching (to prevent "GPG2 password prompt flood" issue for parallel tasks).
-* Support for Ansible inventory input format (no group support - processing all inventory entries by default).
+* Support for Ansible inventory input format, including groups.
+(More about groups in examples below)
 * Support for Ansible templates - `{{ something }}` is supported, but without any logic whatsoever (it's not php to write logic on template side).
 * Facts, Environment and Inventory values validation (explicit and done BEFORE task is invoked on remote host - since it should never leave remote in "unknown-in-middle-of" state).
 * Clear, easy, eyes-friendly colored debugging (just define DEBUG in env and enjoy).